MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   ### 5.1.
 What are favicons
   -	It started as an image that appears when the user adds the site to the favorites list, and now it is an image that appears next to the title of the site page.
   -	Favicon.com to create the favicon.
-  -	Import it using link tag with rel=”icon” inside head tag.
+  -	Import it using link tag with `rel=”icon”` inside the head tag.
   ### 5.2.
 HTML Divs
-  -	Div is special html element that’s allows us to divide content into separate containers or boxs.
+  -	Div is a special HTML element that allows us to divide content into separate containers or boxes.
-  -	It have a height if specify it using style or if it have a content.
+  -	It has a height if specify it using style or if it has a content.
   ### 5.3.
 Box Model
-  -	Width and height of element are pushing any other element.
+  -	Width and height of the element are pushing any other element.
   -	Border-width make outside border and affect the size of that element.
-  -	Padding make spaces inside the element and affect the size of that element.
+  -	Padding makes spaces inside the element and affects the size of that element.
   -	Margin makes space around elements and pushing them away.
   -	Inspect in chrome developer tools show box model to customize element.
   ### 5.4.
 CSS display property
-  -	block elemnts takes the whole width of the document.
+  -	block elements take the whole width of the document.
   -	it doesn't allow another element to set at the same line.
-  -	inline elements takes the width of the content only.
+  -	inline elements take the width of the content only.
   -	it doesn't allow to change the element width.
-  -	there is inline-block value, that allows to change width and set elements at the same line.
+  -	there is an inline-block value, that allows to change width and set elements at the same line.
-  -	img element treats as inline-block.
+  -	`img` element treats as an inline-block.
   -	none value removes the element from the web page as it didn't exist.
   -	visibility: hidden -> disappear the element but still exist at the dom.
   ### 5.5.
 CSS Static and Relative Positioning
-  -	there is default roles despite any css styles.
+  -	there are default roles despite any CSS styles.
-    -	first role : content is everything -> content is the first thing that determined how large things get displayed and what the height and width will be.
+    -	first role: content is everything -> content is the first thing that determined how large things get displayed and what the height and width will be.
-    -	second role : the order of elements that comes from html code -> how we write code into html file is how it be displayed.
+    -	second role: the order of elements that comes from HTML code -> how we write code into HTML file is how it be displayed.
-    -	third role : children sit on parents -> that means that child goes on top of the parent(static position).
+    -	third role: children sit on parents -> that means that child goes on top of the parent(static position).
-  -	To make changes into the order of elements use position property.
+  -	To make changes to the order of elements use position property.
-  -	static position is the default position of all html elements.
+  -	static position is the default position of all HTML elements.
-  -	relative position it allows us to position element that we select relative to how it would be positioned had it been static.
+  -	Relative position it allows us to position element that we select relative to how it would be positioned had it been static.
   -	coordinates: top, bottom, left, right -> determines we want to move element.
   -	when move element with relative position it doesn't affect any other thing in the screen.
   -	it as if the old position is kept and everything else flows around it.